wanghaisheng/responsive-landing-page-starter/content/blog/en/random-fact-voice-call-with-php-uselessfacts-and-aws-lambda.md

 This will create two new files:

-* `index.php`, which will contain the code for the application
+* `index.php` will contain the code for the application
-* `serverless.yml`, which will contain the configuration requirements for deploying the application to AWS
+* `serverless.yml` will contain the configuration requirements for deploying the application to AWS

 ### Write the Code

 In your code editor, open the newly created `index.php` file.
-Remove the contents of this file as we're going to be rewriting this file.
+Remove the contents of this file as we're going to be rewriting everything.

 The first thing to add to the file is the imports for the classes used from the third-party libraries we installed in the previous step.
 Copy the following into your `index.php` file: